bburns/PyVoyager/README.md

     > vg composite 5101

-or do all of these steps automatically (performs all missing steps)
+Annotate the images

-    > vg composite 5101
+    > vg annotate 5101

-Then you can make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera (this step must be performed in an Admin console, because it uses `mklink` to make symbolic links, which require elevated privileges)
+Then you can make short movies of all the downloaded datasets, organized by planet/spacecraft/target/camera (this step must be performed in an Admin console, because it uses `mklink` to make symbolic links, which require elevated privileges)

-    > vg clips [targetpath] -bw|color
+    > vg clips [targetpath]

 e.g.

-    > vg clips //Triton -color
+    > vg clips //triton/narrow

-to generate the Triton flyby movies (both Narrow and Wide angle cameras), or
+to generate the narrow angle Triton flyby movies, or

-    > vg clips -color
+    > vg clips

 to generate all available color movies.